 - Passes the critical Designer Test: looks and works elegantly

-The only unfortunate part of this entire story is that now having seen how elegant and stable this network is, I am undertaking an expensive exercise to replace all the routers and access points both at home and at my parents with this gear.
+P.S.: The only unfortunate part of this entire story is that, having now seen how elegant and stable this network is, I am undertaking an expensive exercise to replace all the routers and access points both at home and at my parents with this gear.